zHyourinmaru/FlutterApp-ratatouille23/README.md

-# FlutterApp-ratatouille23
+# Ratatouille23

-University Project: Flutter app for restaurant management
+University project in Flutter for the management of restaurants.